 The basis for our opinion is explained below and we draw attention to other matters.
 In addition, we outline the responsibilities of the Council and our responsibilities relating to the audited information, we comment on other information, and we explain our independence.

-Emphasis of matter - uncertainty over the water services reform programme
+Emphasis of matter - uncertainty over valuation of unlisted share investment